-Clementines orange is a hybrid variety of mandarin orange.
-It has very juicy and sweet fruits.
-Clementine fruits are delicious combination of tangerine and a slightly bitter orange.
+Clementines orange is a hybrid variety of mandarin orange, known for its very juicy and sweet fruits.
+The fruits are a delicious combination of tangerine and slightly tart orange.
 This hybrid variety has less or no seeds inside the fruit.

-The clementines tree has a thick foliage and the leaves are long and arrow shaped.
+The clementines tree has thick foliage, and the leaves are long and arrow-shaped.
 It is a dwarf tree with height of around three meters after maturity.

 Planting and Growing Clementines

-Growing clementines on the ground is possible only in subtropical and tropical climate with mild winter.
+Growing clementines on the ground is possible only in frost-free subtropical and tropical climate with mild winter.

-In colder regions plant clementines in a pot in order to save them from the danger of frost and freezing temperatures.
+In colder regions plant clementines in a pot to save them from the danger of frost and freezing temperatures.

-The clementine is fairly resistant up to 18 F (-8 ° C), but temperature below this is detrimental for plant.
+- The clementine is fairly resistant down to 18 F (-8 ° C), but temperature below this is detrimental for the plant.

-Mulching is important.
-As it insulate and keep the plant warm.
-Mulching also help in conserving moisture.
+- Mulching is important.
+As it insulates and keeps the plant warm.
+Mulching also helps in conserving moisture.

-In more colder climate, if you’re growing clementines in pots, it is better to place it in a greenhouse or an unheated conservatory in order to protect the plant from frost.
+- In a cooler climate, consider growing clementines in pots–it is better to place it indoors, in a greenhouse or an unheated conservatory in order to protect the plant from frost.

-A full-sized, ready to pick clementine fruit has roughly a diameter of 2 to 3 inch and is glossy orange in appearance.
-When plucking clementines, don’t pick those that are hard and have green peelings.
+A full-sized, ready to pick clementine fruit has roughly a diameter of 2 to 3 inch and is bright orange in appearance.
+When plucking clementines, don’t choose those that are hard and have green peelings.
 A ripe clementine also emits sweet and tart orange odor.

-Since the skin of clementines are thin, pulling them is a bed idea because it can peel off their skin.
+Since the skin of clementines is thin, pulling them is a bad idea because it can peel off their skin.
 Instead, cut them off using a sharp shear and later remove stem after a few days.